elementfoundry/OpenPrint3D/GOVERNANCE.md

 Contributors and maintainers may step down at any time.

-The Project Lead may revoke maintainer status if:
+The Project Lead may remove or reassign maintainers if they:

-- A maintainer becomes inactive for an extended period
+- Become inactive for an extended period,
-- Repeatedly violates project norms or governance
+- Repeatedly violate governance or communication norms,
-- Acts in a manner harmful to the project
+- Behave in a manner harmful to the project or community.

-Role changes are documented publicly on GitHub.
+Role changes are documented publicly through a GitHub issue or PR.

 ---

 ## 9. Project Infrastructure

-Any infrastructure intended to serve as an **official project resource** (Discord integrations, websites, registries, documentation systems, automation, etc.) must be:
+Any infrastructure intended to serve as **official project resources** (e.g., Discord integrations, documentation sites, registries, automation, or tooling) must:

-- Proposed and discussed on GitHub
+- Be proposed and discussed on GitHub,
-- Approved by the Project Lead
+- Be approved by the Project Lead,
-- Transferable to the project if the original creator departs
+- Be transferable to the project if the original creator leaves,
-- Documented in the repository
+- Have clear documentation in the repository.

-This prevents fragmentation and ensures long-term sustainability.
+This ensures sustainability, openness, and continuity.

 ---

 ## 10. Final Notes

-OpenPrint3D is built by the community, for the community.
-This governance model is intentionally lightweight at the early stage but provides enough structure to prevent instability and ensure long-term openness, transparency, and neutrality.
+OpenPrint3D is a community effort with the goal of improving interoperability and standardization across the 3D-printing ecosystem.
+This governance document is intentionally lightweight at this stage but provides structure to ensure transparency, neutrality, and long-term continuity.

-As the project grows, this document may evolve through community proposals and pull requests.
+As the project evolves, this document may be refined through open proposals and pull requests.